Roland Boyes

-Roland Boyes (12 February 1937 – 16 June 2006) was a British Labour Party politician, amateur photographer and, in retirement, a fundraiser for research into Alzheimer's disease.
+Roland Boyes MP (12 February 1937 – 16 June 2006) was a British Labour Party politician, amateur photographer and, in retirement, a fundraiser for research into Alzheimer's disease.

 Early years

 Boyes was born in Holmfirth, Yorkshire, the son of a lorry driver, and educated at Wooldale Infant and Junior School.
 A bout of spinal meningitis caused him to miss the 11-plus and he attended a year at a secondary modern school before moving to Penistone Grammar School.
 He attended the University of Leicester to study chemistry, but left after one year.

 Teaching and marriage

 He then attended Coventry Teachers Training College, where he met his future wife, and taught mathematics in secondary schools for 13 years.
 Meanwhile, he took a part-time Master's degree in Economics at the University of Bradford, and married Patricia James (with whom he had two sons) in 1962.
 He was assistant director of social services at Durham County Council from 1975 to 1979.